pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ****

-## License

-These scripts are licensed under the MIT License.
 If you like the project, please give me a star!

 Thank you!